cronoklee/seltools/README.md

 CONFIGURATION
 ---------------------------------------------------

-If hotkeys dont work, you may need to set them manually in
+If hotkeys dont work, you may need to set them manually in File > Preferences > Keyboard shortcuts

 ---------------------------------------------------